465b/nemf/doc/introduction.rst

 ----------

 You have a few options for where to go next.
-You might first want to learn how to :doc:`install name<installation>`.
+You might first want to learn how to :doc:`install namf on your machine<installation>`.
 Once that’s done, you can browse the :doc:`examples<examples>` to get a broader sense for what kind problems nemf is designed for.
-Or you can read through the manual for a deeper discussion of the different parts of the library and how they are designed.
+You can read through the manual for a deeper discussion of the different parts of the library and how they are designed.
 If you want to know specifics of the nemf functions implementations, you could check out the :doc:`API reference<api>`, which documents each